 In my previous post Why Use Protein Powder, I discussed why your body needs protein and the benefits from getting a proper amount.
 Here I’ll introduce some different protein substitutes other than meat products or powder.
 Hopefully, reading this list will lead to some nutritious ideas for your next meal!

-Tofu – Soybean curd is made by curdling fresh, hot soy milk with a coagulant.
+Soybean curd is made by curdling fresh, hot soy milk with a coagulant.
 Tofu is chameleon like in flavor and has an amazing ability to take on the flavors of other items it is combined with.
-You can find tofu in 3 main varieties
+This great protein substitutes can be found in 3 main varieties.